splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 _Count plans_ - number of top-up plans available to load from the selected plan<br>
 _Clear existing plans_ - choose whether or not to remove existing plans after loading plans from the selected tariff<br>

-Simply complete the fields ad desired and click load.
+Simply complete the fields as desired and click load.
 The top-up plans loaded from the tariff will then be listed under the list of top-up plans in the current tariff and will be available for customers subscribed to this tariff.

-When applying top-up's, there are different scenarios and/or reason for top-ups and therefore there are different methods of applying them.
-Here are the different methods of applying top-up's.
+When applying top-ups, there are different scenarios and/or reasons for top-ups and therefore there are different methods of applying them.
+Here are the different methods of applying top-ups.

 ` Splynx uses 3 methods of Top-up's`: